Druckansicht der Internetadresse:

 Eligibility and Requirements

-The projects to be funded are selected by the Advisory Board of the GO Forschung project, supported by the Gender Equality Service Centre and the Research Support Office.
+The projects to be funded are selected by a committee supported by the Gender Equality Service Centre, the Research Support Office, and the Women's Representative of the University.
 The GO Forschung Budget also offers various opportunities for networking and exchange to grantees.
 If desired, the teams have the opportunity to receive advice on aspects of gender and intersectionality from established researchers (R4) at the University of Bayreuth.
 Together with the University of Bamberg, projects can be presented in a live podcast and discussed with the audience present.
 Research findings will be shared with other scholars and can be published on the project website and in the campus magazine UBTaktuell at the end of the project.

 Evaluation criteria: